MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-preferences.md

 **Action to take**

-Action to take when encountering a threat of the the type being configured.
+Action to take when coming across a threat of the type specified above.
 Can be:

-- **Audit**: adds an entry to the log about the threat, but does not report it to the user interface or the security console
+- **Audit**: adds an entry to the log about the threat, but will not report it to the user interface or the security console
 - **Block**: reports the threat to the user interface and the security console and protects the device against this type of threat
-- **Off**: does not block the threat and does not report it to the log or security console
+- **Off**: will not block the threat and will not report it to the log or security console

 |||
 |:---|:---|